AshIsbitt/Python-Eng54/README.md

-# Engineering 54 Python Basics :taco:
+# Engineering 54 Python Basics :taco: :snake:

 This is a repo for the basics of python that we are covering.